 - The facilities face increased competition from surrounding casinos including Massachusetts casinos expanding in the region.
-Plainridge Park Casino in Plainville, MA has been operating since June 2015.
-The MGM Casino in Springfield, MA is a \$950 million project scheduled to open in 2018.
-The Wynn Casino in Everett, MA is a \$2.4 billion project scheduled to open by June 2019.
-In Connecticut, the Mashantucket Pequot and Mohegan tribal nations are federally recognized tribes that operate nearby casinos.
-The two sovereign nations have formed a commercial gaming company in a joint venture called MMCT to create a third casino.
-This project is being contested by a private casino organization.
-The Lottery and the State continually monitor the risk to gaming operations and assess and expand important revenue generating marketing and promotional programs to best enable competitive positions. - Master video lottery contracts and amendments thereto with its video lottery facilities, Twin River and Newport Grand, include provisions for the continued operation of promotional play programs where the facilities reward patrons with free video terminal play up to an amount authorized by the Lottery.
+The Lottery and the State continually monitor the risk to gaming operations and assess and expand important revenue generating marketing and promotional programs to best enable competitive positions. - Master video lottery contracts and amendments thereto with its video lottery facilities, Twin River Lincoln and Newport Grand (subsequently Twin River Tiverton), include provisions for the continued operation of promotional play programs where the facilities reward patrons with free video terminal play up to an amount authorized by the Lottery.
+The Newport Grand license has been transferred to Twin River Tiverton, LLC. and contract provisions include similar promotional play programs and qualified marketing reimbursements.
 Legislation enacted for fiscal year 2018 increased the amount of promotional play for each facility subject to authorization by the Lottery.
 These agreements also require the Lottery to reimburse the facilities for its net terminal income share of certain qualified marketing and promotional expenses.
 These agreements provide significant incentives for the facilities to continue to invest appropriately in the promotion of their facilities and the Lottery's video and table games activities.
+Contractual agreements also require, for consideration received, for the central system service provider to deploy premium video lottery terminals at various levels of promotional points redeemed.
 See Note 12 to the financial statements for details regarding these agreements. - The Lottery, in conjunction with their gaming partners, continuously explores new games and modifications to existing games to maximize revenue.
-Recent and future initiatives planned include the following: - o In April 2018, the PowerBall® game will be enhanced with a \$1 add-on game offering on Mondays and Thursdays.
-Such changes are designed to generate an increase in game play and overall sales. - o In October 2017, changes to an enhanced, newer Mega Millions® game will increase to a \$2 price point, offer larger starting jackpots, bigger average jackpots with faster rolls, and improved odds of winning the second level prize of \$1 million.
-A new wager "Just the Jackpot" will also be an option for playing the game. - PlaySpot[TM], a tethered wagering pilot program, began in December 2016 at one retailer location.
+Recent and future initiatives planned include the following: - O Sports Betting legislation enacted by the State of Rhode Island in June 2018 was the result of the May 2018 United States Supreme Court having overturned the Professional and Amateur Sports Protection Act (PASPA) allowing states to legalize sports betting.
+The Lottery is authorized to implement, operate, conduct and control sports wagering and has contracted with its service provider and two licensed gaming facilities and is anticipated to commence operations in the fall of 2018. - On September 1, 2018, the new Twin River Tiverton Casino was in operation with 1,000 video lottery terminals, 32 table games, stadium gaming and is preparing for the implementation of sports betting.
+The Twin River Tiverton Casino offers all gaming currently or soon to be implemented at the Twin River Lincoln Casino. - The Lottery's two licensed gaming facilities include hotels for the convenience of its gaming players and guests.
+The Twin River Tiverton Casino hotel is currently in operation providing 84 hotel rooms.
+The Twin River Lincoln hotel, scheduled for opening by the end of September 2018, features 136 rooms and suites.
+Both of the State's licensed facilities are open on a 24/7 basis. - Stadium Gaming is operational at the Twin River Lincoln Casino and anticipated to be operational at the Twin River Tiverton Casino in the near future.
+Stadium Gaming offers hybrid gaming tables connected to a series of electronic wagering terminals in a stadium-seating configuration.
+Live dealing of table games include blackjack, roulette and minibaccarat.
+The electronic wagering terminals are used by patrons to buy-in, cash-out, and place wagers.

+- PlaySpot[TM], a tethered wagering pilot program, began in December 2016 at one retailer location.
 Utilizing smartphone technology, a player may purchase certain Lottery products via Bluetooth connectivity at a licensed retailer location and also receive prize payments.
-The pilot program extends into fiscal 2018 with the potential to include up to 15 retailers during the pilot program.
+The pilot program extends into fiscal 2019 with the potential to include up to 15 retailers during the pilot program. - o Consideration is being given to implementation of a new monitor game in addition to the current Keno monitor game.